rekha-balan/azure-docs-test2-pr.nl-NL/articles/connectors/connectors-create-api-oracledatabase.md

 * Build your workflow by adding a new customer to a customers database, or updating an order in an orders database.
 * Use actions to get a row of data, insert a new row, and even delete.
 For example, when a record is created in Dynamics CRM Online (a trigger), then insert a row in an Oracle Database (an action).

-This topic shows you how to use the Oracle Database connector in a logic app.
+This article shows you how to use the Oracle Database connector in a logic app.

 ## <a name="prerequisites"></a>Prerequisites